fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ### Delete data nodes

-Execute the CLI program taos, log in to the TDengine system using the root account, and execute:
+Execute the CLI program taos, log in to the DThouse system using the root account, and execute:

 ```
 DROP DNODE "fqdn:port";